allen-017/FreeRecipe/README.md

 # FreeRecipe
-#Fill up the Information and i will send the free recipe via email or phone number!
+Fill up the information and i will send the free recipe via email or phone number!

+Enjoy and learn new recipe...